junxit/us-congress-bills-113/metadata.md

 - 2013-09-09 — Placed on the Union Calendar, Calendar No. 136.
 - 2013-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-189.
 - 2013-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-189.
+- 2013-09-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.